lczech/binder/documentation/config.rst

 The config file is a text file containing either a comment-line (starts with ``#``) or a directive line started with either ``+`` or ``-`` signs followed by a directive's name and optional parameters.
 Some directives will accept only the ``+`` while others can be used with both prefixes.

+Many directives take a function name or a class name as part of their specification.
+These are matched via a simple string comparison in Binder to how LLVM resolves them.
+Thus, the names need to be exact matches.
+For functions, in the most simple case, these are just the the function name itself (`abc::my_foo`), or fully specified with parameters and template parameters, to address specific overloads (`abc::my_foo<int>(int)`).
+Similar for classes.
+It might help to run Binder once to identify the names produced by LLVM, and then use those in the config directives.

 Selective bindings
 ------------------